wp-plugins/simplest-gallery/readme.txt

 == Changelog ==

+* 2.3 2013-08-28	Optimized code for speed.
+Bug fix: Plugin did not work for WP gallery setting different from Link to: Attachment Page - now fixed.
 * 2.2 2013-08-28	Bug fix in fbg-init.js.
 Added setting to force WP to use the correct version of jQuery - fixed compatibility issues with WP 3.6
 * 2.1 2013-07-21	Added folders to the distribution (language support and more stuff)
 * 2.0 2013-07-21	Replaced included fancybox library to FancyBox 2.1.5 by Janis Skarnelis - http://fancyapps.com/fancybox/ in order to fix IE10 compatibility issues for default gallery style